Effective Date: May 18, 2020

 If you participate in a survey—If you choose to participate in one of our surveys, we may collect Personal Information such as your name, email address, and any other Personal Information that you may provide in your survey responses.
 Participation in surveys is optional, and we give you the ability to opt out of being contacted for surveys at any time.

 If you sign up to receive marketing communications—If you sign up to receive our marketing communications, we may collect information on the open rate of the communications, and whether a specific individual has clicked on a link contained in a particular communication.
+Our marketing communications contain instructions on how to opt out of receiving future marketing communications if you no longer wish to receive them.

 If you are a Customer or other business contact—If you are a Customer or other business contact, or if you are an employee or agent of a Customer or business contact, we may collect your name, email address, telephone number, and other contact information in the regular course of our interaction with you.